 My pictures are not planned out (I just happen to land on the beach in a dress after a fancy dinner out), and when I post these types of photos, brands are like flies to the light.

 Here come the unprofessional comments and offers from businesses.
 Dear lord.

 I also understand my limitations: I am not the ‘perfect’ influencer.
-I theme content on most occasions, my pictures are fun vs professional, and quite frankly, I want a more realistic account for my blog.
+My pictures are fun vs professional, I rarely theme my content, and quite frankly, I want a more realistic account for my blog.

 Companies Preying On You: 5 Warning Signs Of Instagram Scams